Wednesday, 30 July 2025

 Here is the postman collection: Tutorial on connecting to ProjectWise APIs using Postman

-A short video (1.5min) if you want to play with the two endpoint I used:
+A short video (1.5min) if you want to play with the two endpoints I used:

 ProjectWise Posts by me: